Have you experienced the WordPress admin broken issues? In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.

 Automatic Redirect after Login

-If you are managing a multi-user WordPress site, you may have configured an automatic redirect after a user logs into WordPress dashboard.
+If you manage a multi-user WordPress site, you may have configured an automatic redirect after a user logs into the WordPress dashboard.
+Automated redirects help admins automatically send users to a specific location after entering valid credentials to log into the website.

 Now – gaps in automated redirects may cause a broken WordPress admin.

-In this case – see if you can manage the plugin, redirect, or configure an asset responsible for the scenario.
-Alternatively – you will need to deal with the Htaccess file if you have configured automatic redirects with Htaccess file.
+In this case, see if you can manage the plugin, redirect, or configure an asset responsible for the scenario.
+Alternatively, you will need to deal with the Htaccess file if you have configured automatic redirects.

-In this case, deactivating the redirect plugin temporarily is easy in the cPanel manager.
+In this case, temporarily deactivating the redirect plugin is easy for the cPanel manager.
 On the other hand, if you need to fix a broken redirect in Htaccess, you will need to make changes in the Htaccess file.

-Having that clarified, once you have logged into WordPress cPanel manager, you can find and make changes in the Htaccess file by getting into your site’s Root directory.
+That clarifies that once you have logged into the WordPress cPanel manager, you can access the Htaccess file in your site’s root directory and make changes.

 In this case – if you have placed a code snippet for automated redirect, remove it and see if the problem has been fixed.